Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 for-loop) to our output file.

-Let's add a quick loop that will iterate over `tokens` and then print out the value of each element--which will give us the resultant HTML that will be written to the output file in the next section.
+Let's add a quick loop that will iterate over `tokens` and then print out the value of each element—which will give us the resultant HTML that will be written to the output file in the next section.

 Try to write a for-loop that iterates over `tokens` and calls `println!()` on